The Murder of the Princes in the Tower

 Northcote displayed the work at the Royal Academy Exhibition of 1786 at Somerset House, after which it was bought by the publisher John Boydell.
 It was exhibited at his Shakespeare Gallery in Pall Mall.
 It was subsequently acquired by the art collector George Wyndham, 3rd Earl of Egremont for his country estate at Petworth House in Sussex.
-It remains in the collection at Petworth, now owned by the National Trust.
+It remains in the collection at Petworth, a National Trust property.